-The 1-10-100 Rule is a business efficiency model that can be used in quality analysis.
+The 1-10-100 Rule is a business efficiency model that can be used in qualitative analysis.
 Basically, it looks at the cost of prevention compared to the costs of correction, compared to the costs at our after a point of failure.

 When we apply these models to our interest in managing fatigue, it becomes clear that an investment in measuring and managing worker fatigue is going to reduce potential costs and risks of failures related to fatigue in the workplace.

 Here’s another way to look at the benefits of managing fatigue from a Cost of Quality perspective.
 The investment, both in cost and effort, before deciding to manage fatigue shows: